-North Korea fires missiles into sea, says South Korea, nuclear talks in doubt
+North Korea fires missiles into sea, fresh nuclear talks in doubt

 On Tuesday, state news agency KCNA reported that Kim inspected a large, newly built submarine, accompanied by missile program leaders.
 It potentially signaled continued development of a submarine-launched ballistic missile (SLBM) program.

+“By taking issue with military drills, showing a new submarine and firing missiles, the North is sending one clear message: there might be no working-level talks if the United States doesn’t present a more flexible stance,” said Kim Hong-kyun, a former South Korean nuclear envoy.

-Denuclearization talks between North Korea and the United States have stalled after a second summit between Trump and Kim in Vietnam in February broke down.
+Denuclearization talks between North Korea and the United States stalled after a second summit between Trump and Kim in Vietnam in February broke down.

 Trump has repeatedly stressed his good relationship with Kim and is keen for a big foreign policy win as he campaigns for re-election in 2020.